SECOND

 At some point I realized they were all the same thing.
 Every sketch was a character who needed a story.
 Every story needed a place.
 Every place needed a map.
 Every map needed history.
 It was all worldbuilding from different angles, and I'd been doing it in fragments for years without connecting the pieces.

 Second Self Studios is the connective tissue.
 One world.
 One set of characters.
 One history.
 The art serves the stories, the stories populate the map, the map gives structure to the lore.
-When I paint a miniature it's a character who lives somewhere specific in Veridia.
+When I paint a landscape it's a place that exists somewhere specific in Solverde.
 When I write a short story it happens on a street I can point to on the map.

 No schedule.
 No monetization pressure.
 No measuring this against whether it could replace income.
 That kind of thinking killed every creative project I've started in the last five years.
 The goal for the first year is volume and connection.
 Make things.
 Put them on the site.
 Let them reference each other.